 Assistant Coach: Darryl Watkins

-Darryl is in his first season as assistant coach for the Golden Eagles.
+Darryl is in his second season as assistant coach for the Golden Eagles.
 He is a Rock Valley College graduate and played for the men's basketball team in the 2008-2009 season.
-Darryl recently graduated from Rockford College and has just begun to pursue his master's degree.
+Darryl graduated from Rockford College and is pursuing his Master's degree.
 He is currently playing for the Rockford Riverdawgs of the IBA (Independent Basketball Association).
 Before attending RVC, Darryl graduated from Auburn High School in Rockford.

 Manager: Jon Akins